the emotional life

 • lotus blooms in fire

-I got it that while I talked Dharma, I wasn’t walking the path during this illness very well.
 OK, that post title is a bit of click-bait.
 But you’re here now.
 So let me explain how the 13th century Japanese Zen master Dogen’s phrase is the title of this post.
-Some of you reading this…
+Some of you reading this know I tested positive for Covid-19 on July 9.
+At present five co-workers on the same shift on…

 Read More